NOAH'S ARC: Central Clarion's Naser Finally Realizing Potential in Backfield After Two Difficult Years

 And he got right mentally, too.

-It wasn’t easy, but Naser was determined to move post those lost seasons and have something — anything, really — to be proud of at the end of his high school football career.
+It wasn’t easy, but Naser was determined to move past those lost seasons and have something — anything, really — to be proud of at the end of his high school football career.

 In a scrimmage a week before the opener, the 5-foot-10, 175-pound back busted out on two 50-plus yard runs.